atmire/REF/README.md

 * Consultancy Report
 * Working paper

-Only "Conference Paper/Proceeding/Abstract" and "Journal Article/Review" are applicable to the REF Open Access policy.
+Only "Conference Paper/Proceeding/Abstract" and "Journal Article/Review" are applicable for the REF Open Access policy.

 #### Date of Acceptance (dcterms.dateAccepted)
 The date on which the resource was accepted for publication.
 The date MUST be encoded using ISO 8601 (post–2004 versions) specifying year, month and day.

 #### Print Publication Date (dc.date.issued)
 The date the resource was published on print.
+An item must be deposited as soon after the point of acceptance as possible, and no later than three months after this date.
+During the first year of the policy (before 1 April 2017), items can be deposited up to three months after the date of print publication instead of the date of acceptance.

 #### Online Publication Date (refterms.dateFirstOnline)
 If the resource was not published on print, you can also fill in the online publication date in this field.
 It is also allowed to fill in both values.
+During the first year of the policy (before 1 April 2017), items can be deposited up to three months after the date of first online publication instead of the date of acceptance.

 #### Version of first compliant deposit (refterms.versionFCD)
 This field holds the compliant RIOXX version of the resource at the moment of deposit by the submitter.
 In case of workflows, the version can also be set by the corrected value of a reviewer.
 The compliant RIOXX versions are: